 For more information, please see the Hood-Price Lab Website

 PhD, Bioengineering, University of California, San Diego, 2005

-Computational biology, biological networks, genome-scale models, translational bioinformatics
+Computational biology, biological networks, systems medicine, translational bioinformatics, scientific wellness

 Download Price CV